padas-lab-de/krony-PT/README.md

 ---
 ### **Progress**  <a name="progress">

-* I exclusively work on GPT2 now, and I'm testing different setups.
+* Now, I exclusively work on GPT2 now, and I'm testing different setups.
 * 50% deterministic (either pick even or odd rows) prunning works way better than any other initialization.
 * Main thing to be done next: Update the optimizer, and have different learning rates for new params and already trained parameters.